Skip to main content

 4. Implementation

-1. Define Buyer Personas: Create detailed profiles of ideal customers.
-Understand their goals and challenges.
+1. Define Buyer Personas: Create detailed profiles of ideal customers, understanding their goals and challenges.

 2. Map Journey Stages: Identify the awareness, consideration, and decision stages for each persona.

-3. Content Creation: Develop specific content for each stage.
-Examples include blog posts, comparison guides, and case studies.
+3. Content Creation: Develop specific content for each stage, including blog posts, comparison guides, and case studies.

-4. Channel Partner Training: Train partners on using this content effectively.
-Emphasize how to engage at each stage.
+4. Channel Partner Training: Train partners on effectively using this content, emphasizing engagement at each stage.

-5. Technology Integration: Use partner relationship management (PRM) systems.
-These track buyer progress and partner activities.
+5. Technology Integration: Use partner relationship management (PRM) systems to track buyer progress and partner activities.

-6. Feedback Loop: Continuously gather feedback from partners and customers.
-Refine the journey mapping and content based on insights.
+6. Feedback Loop: Continuously gather feedback from partners and customers, refining journey mapping and content based on insights.

 5. Best Practices vs Pitfalls